NTKrieger/Missing-Link/README.md

 The first thing you will need to do is install Node.js.
 Navigate to https://nodejs.org/en/download/ and choose the correct build for your operating system.
 The download and installation should be quick and easy.

 Next, you will need to register a Twitter application for your account to give Missing Link permission to monitor your Twitter account.
-STEP BY STEP GUIDE COMING SOON.
+If you already have Twitter developer account and are familiar with the process, great.
+If not, see the Twitter App Setup Guide text file in the root directory for detailed and (I hope) easy-to-follow instructions.

 Finally, please download a copy of Missing Link and extract it to C:\Missing-Link.
 If you choose another location, you will need to take a moment to update the file path in shortcut.
 You can do this by opening the run.bat file with a text editor and changing the file path to your preferred location.